lpickerson86/mar-sample-ruby/README.md

 sinatra-hello-world
 ===================

-This is a example Ruby application that can be deployed to Qt Cloud Services Managed Application Runtime
+This is a example Ruby application that can be deployed to [Qt Cloud Services](https://www.qtcloudservices.com)

-# Getting Started with Managed Application Runtime
+## Getting Started with Managed Application Runtime
 Before running through the Managed Application Runtime (**"MAR"**) getting started guide, please make sure that you can access the [management console](https://console.qtcloudservices.com).
 You will need a valid Qt Account or a Github account to access the management console.

 ## Setting Up Your First MAR Instance